edgardmessias/vscode.clipboard-manager/README.md

   // Avoid duplicate clips in the list "clipboard-manager.avoidDuplicates": true,

-  // Time in milliseconds to check changes in clipboard "clipboard-manager.checkInterval": 500,
+  // Time in milliseconds to check changes in clipboard.
+Set zero to disable.
+  "clipboard-manager.checkInterval": 500,

   // Maximum number of clips to save in clipboard